Extend and customize Drupal functionality with contributed modules.

 This module extends the entity API of Drupal core in order to provide a unified way to deal with entities and their properties.
 Additionally, it provides an entity CRUD controller, which helps simplifying the creation of new entity types.

 Provides a theme-independent administration interface (aka. navigation, back-end).
 It's a helper for novice users coming from other CMS, a time-saver for site administrators, and useful for developers and site builders.

 Administrative links are displayed in a CSS/JS-based menu at the top on all pages of your site.
 It not only contains regular menu items — tasks and actions are also included, enabling fast access to any administrative resource your Drupal site provides.

-Webform is the module for making surveys in Drupal.
-After a submission, users may be sent an e-mail "receipt" as well as sending a notification to administrators.
+Webform is the module for making forms and surveys in Drupal.
+After a submission customizable e-mails can be sent to administrators and/or submitters.
 Results can be exported into Excel or other spreadsheet applications.
-Webform also provides some basic statistical review and has and extensive API for expanding its features.
+Webform also provides some basic statistical review and has an extensive API for expanding its features.

 Allows the use of client-side editors to edit content.
 It simplifies the installation and integration of the editor of your choice.
 This module replaces all other editor integration modules.
 No other Drupal module is required.

 The Wysiwyg module supports any kind of client-side editor including HTML editors (a.k.a.
 WYSIWYG), pseudo-editors (buttons to insert markup into a textarea), or even Flash-based applications.
 The editor library must be downloaded separately.
 Various editors are supported (see below).